Introduction: Transform Your Email Investigations

 1. Select an AI Model

 Choose a model for which you’ve entered an API key.
-Smaller models are often faster and cheaper, while larger models may provide better accuracy for complex tasks.
+Smaller models are often faster and cheaper.

 2. Create or Load a Prompt

-- • Click Open to access the library of pre-written prompts
+- • Write your own prompt, or click Open to access the library of pre-written prompts

 - • Use Verify to test your prompt with the selected AI model